usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 </details>
 <br />

+### Reconfigure the Core Waap instance

-In addition to the wanted `socket.io` exception the SQL-Injection attempt is also listed as an exception (learned from the access logs!).
-So don't just apply learned exceptions without prior validation as this would allow the SQL-injection again!
+In addition to the wanted `socket.io` exception the SQL-Injection attempt is also listed here (learned from the access logs!).
+So **don't just apply learned exceptions without prior validation** as this would allow the SQL-injection again!

-We want these `/socket.io` requests to succeed (in our use-case the block of these requests is a `false positive`) and therefore we add an exeption rule to the core-waap CRS configuration using `requestRuleExceptions`:
+You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exeption rule to the core-waap `CRS` configuration using `requestRuleExceptions`:

 ```yaml
 ...